Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 **Examples of use**
 ----------------------------------

 QUINT is suited for histological sections from mouse and rat brain that have been labelled to reveal features.
-It works for sections cut at any angle of orientation, for complete as well as partial brain sections, and for sections affected by distortions.
+It works for sections cut at any angle of orientation, for complete and partial brain sections, and for sections affected by distortion and damage.
 It can be used for:

 * Cell count analysis
 * To spatially characterise pathology
 * Analyse tract tracing connections
+* Analyse tissue clearing data captured by light sheet microscopy

 **Check out the following articles that have used QUINT:**